 There could be several reasons for the infection, ranging from Parainfluenza to Dog flu.
 Make sure to thoroughly investigate why your French Bulldog keeps sneezing.
 Hopefully, the vet will be able to treat it in a few days.

-Other prominent reasons, which are extremely common amongst French Bulldogs, could include allergies or a blocked nasal passage.
+Other prominent reasons, which are extremely common among French Bulldogs, could include allergies or a blocked nasal passage.
 However, both of these are treatable and not something to worry yourself over incessantly.

 What Can You Do To Help?